ritobanrc/grade11/ush/ch7_notes/README.md

 ### The War of 1812
 * Invasion of Canada
     - Economic and Political opportunity
-    - Try a 3 part invasion, but it's poorly coordinated
+    - Try a 3 part invasion (Detroit, Niagra, Lake Champlain), but it's poorly coordinated
-    - It fails
-    - British still have army in the US -- even manage to burn down white house
+    - It fails, except a couple of Canadian govt. buildings burned
+    - Leads to more British retaliation
 * Naval Battles
-    - These are pretty even
+    - Some victories (NE shipbuilding)
+    - _Constiution_ sinks a British ship
+    - Privateers also capture some British ships
+    - But British blockade → reduced trade
+    - _Lake Eerie_
+        - **Captain Oliver Hazard Perry** declares victory after 3 hours
+    - _Battle of Thames River_
+        - **General William Henry Harrison** wins
-    - Lake Eerie
+        - Tecumseh killed
-    - Battle of New Orleans → Andrew Jackson becoming popular
+* Chesapeake Campaign
+    - Napoleon defeated → British focus on America
+    - British march into D.C, burn white house, Capitol
+    - Fail to take Fort McHenry (Star Spangled Banner)
+* Southern Campaign
+    - **General Andrew JAckson**
+    - _Battle of Horseshoe Bend_ (Alabama)
+        * Eliminate Creek nation (British ally)
+        * More lands for settlers
+    - British blocked at New Orleans (but after Treaty of Ghent)

 ### Treaty of Ghent (1814)
 * Effectively stalemate
-* No more fighting, trade would continue
+* No more fighting, return of all territory, revert US-Canada border
 * Doesn't resolve impressment or naval blockage

-### The Hardford Convention
+### The Hartford Convention
 * Federalist Party meet in Hartford to threaten succession
     - Policy rejected, but still painted as traitors
 * Try to weaken Dem-Reps